thaabomb/autocross-notes/README.md

 That’s the difference between mental imagery and visualization; mental imagery involves more than just your visual sense, and visualization doesn’t.

+Practice mental imagery.
+Before a run and even when at home.

 Focus on positive thoughts, not negative thoughts.
 Reframe negative thoughts as positive thoughts.

 Don't dwell on mistakes.
 View them as learning opportunities.

+Breathe.
+Relax.

+Practice good autocrossing habits on the street.
+Grip the wheel correctly.
+Look ahead.
+Smooth on the pedals.
+Identify turn-in, apex, and track out.

 # Thoughts
 There are two driving paradigms that one might adopt: use the grippiest tires available to achieve the fastest time; or, use the least grippy tires available to lower the speed of the traction limit to help you learn.
 When employing the learning paradigm, don't compare your times to other people's times.
 Only compare them to your own times.